josephharding/gprep/StudyNotes.md

 # Iterable Interface #
 ## Summary ##
-If an object implements the Iterator interface, then the object will provide a generic way to obtain an iterator from it.
+If an object implements the Iterator interface, then the object will provide a generic way to obtain an Iterator from it.
 The Iterable interface enables code that only needs to iterate over the contents of a data structure to treat all those that implement it in the same way, irrespective of the underlying implementation.

 ## Interface ##
 	public interface Iterable